Yaacov Agam: Career

-Agam's work is usually abstract, kinetic art, with movement, viewer participation and frequent use of light and sound.
-His works are placed in many public places.
-His best-known pieces include Double Metamorphosis III (1965), Visual Music Orchestration (1989), the fountain at the La Défense district in Paris (1975) and the Fire and Water Fountain in the Dizengoff Square in Tel Aviv (1986).
-He is also known for a type of print known as an "Agamograph", which uses barrier-grid animation to present radically different images, depending on the angle from which it is viewed.
+His work typically consists of abstract, kinetic art, that incorporates movement, viewer participation and the frequent use of light and sound.
+Many of his pieces are installed in prominent public places.

+His best-known works include Double Metamorphosis III (1965), Visual Music Orchestration (1989), the fountain at the La Défense district in Paris (1975), the Fire and Water Fountain at Dizengoff Square in Tel Aviv (1986), and his design for the antechamber of President Georges Pompidou's private apartments at the Élysée Palace (1972–1974), which is now housed at the Centre Pompidou.

+Agam was also known for a type of print referred to as "Agamograph", which uses barrier-grid animation to present radically different images, depending on the angle from which it is viewed.
 The lenticular technique was executed in large scale in the 30 ft square "Complex Vision" (1969), mounted on the facade of the Callahan Eye Foundation Hospital in Birmingham, Alabama.

-Agam had a retrospective exhibition in Paris at the Musée National d'Art Moderne in 1972, and at the Guggenheim Museum in New York City in 1980, among others.
-His works are held in numerous museum collections including the Museum of Modern Art and the Mildred Lane Kemper Art Museum.
+In 1972, Agam had a retrospective exhibition in Paris at the Musée National d'Art Moderne and at the Guggenheim Museum in New York City in 1980, among others.
+His works are held in numerous museum collections, including the Museum of Modern Art and the Mildred Lane Kemper Art Museum.

-He is the subject of two 20th century documentary films by American filmmaker Warren Forma: Possibilities of Agam (1967) and Agam and...
+Agam was the subject of two 20th-century documentary films by American filmmaker Warren Forma: Possibilities of Agam (1967), and Agam and...
 (1980).